csebooks/operating-systems/content.en/process-management/_index.md

 • QOS CLASS USER INTERACTIVE—The **user-interactive** class represents tasks that interact with the user, such as the user interface and event handling, to ensure a responsive user interface.
 Completing a task belonging to this class should require only a small amount of work.

-• QOS CLASS USER INITIATED—The **user-initiated** class is similar to the user-interactive class in that tasks are associated with a responsive user interface; however, user-initiated tasks may require longer processing
+• QOS CLASS USER INITIATED—The **user-initiated** class is similar to the user-interactive class in that tasks are associated with a responsive user interface; however, user-initiated tasks may require longer processing times.

-**186 Chapter 4 Threads & Concurrency**

-times.
 Opening a file or a URL is a user-initiated task, for example.
 Tasks belonging to this class must be completed for the user to continue inter- acting with the system, but they do not need to be serviced as quickly as tasks in the user-interactive queue.

 • QOS CLASS UTILITY —The **utility** class represents tasks that require a longer time to complete but do not demand immediate results.
 This class includes work such as importing data.